Please read this Terms of Service Agreement carefully, as it contains important information regarding your legal rights and remedies.

 Client agrees that it will not exceed the bandwidth or storage space limits applicable to the purchased Dev406 Services.
 In the event that the Website exceeds the limits included in the Dev406 Services, or should Client request or require increased limits, Dev406 will automatically bill Client for any such upgrade in the level of Dev406 Services, or the additional incremental storage required by Client’s use to be included in the Dev406 Services, on a time and materials basis and in accordance with the fee schedule set forth in the plan that includes the appropriate storage amounts.

-Updates to the Website shall be the sole responsibility of the Client.
+Updates to the Website shall be the sole responsibility of the Client, unless other maintenance arrangements have been made..
 Dev406 shall provide the necessary SFTP access to allow Client to make the updates.

 Dev406 represents and warrants it has implemented and will maintain reasonable and appropriate administrative, physical, and technical safeguards to protect the confidentiality, integrity, and availability of Client Content.